alisw/AliPhysics/MUON/READMEgeometry.txt

 </pre>

-\section geometry_s3  How to check the overlap with the new Geometrical modeler
+\section geometry_s3  How to check the overlaps with the Root geometrical modeler

 \see  ftp://root.cern.ch/root/doc/chapter16.pdf
 \see  http://agenda.cern.ch/fullAgenda.php?ida=a05212